Ms-Njuguna/Code-Challenge-2/README.md

 This is a deliverable-driven challenge with the following deliverables:
 - A user should be able to type a guest's name into the input field.
 - A user should be able to click a submit button to add the guest.
 - A user should see the guest's name appear in a list on the page after they submit the form.
 - A user should be able to remove a guest from the list using a delete button.
 - Add a "Remove" button for each guest.
 - Limit the guest list to 10 people — alert the user if they exceed the limit.
+- Add a "Toggle RSVP" feature — guests can be marked as “Attending” or “Not Attending”
 - Allow guests to be categorized as Friend, Family, or Colleague, with color tags.
 - Display the time when each guest was added.
 - Add an Edit button that allows updating a guest's name.
-- My own custom feature: **Celebrate When Guest Limit is Reached**
+- My own custom feature: **Have the list of guests in a table that only appears if there is an input**

 ---